 each lesson is one hour.

 There is no exact figure as to how many driving lessons you will need, as this varies from person to person and their driving skills.
-A rough guide to how many driving lessons you will need is set out by the DSA, who say on average a student requires a minimum of 45 hours of professional tuition to pass their driving tests first time round.
+A rough guide to how many driving lessons you will need is set out by the DVSA, who say on average a student requires a minimum of 45 hours of professional tuition to pass their driving tests first time round.
 After taking a few professional lessons from your instructor, your instructor will be able to tell you how much more training you need to gain based on your current driving skills.

 Our driving instructors are trained to teach you theory and practical, ensuring that you receive the best tuition possible.
 At the end of each driving lesson you and your driving instructor will recap what you learnt and set an objective of what you will learn during the next lesson as this will help you maintain a steady progress.